SavionCee/IT3310-ProjectPortfolio/03-Persona-Product-Vision/week03-product-vision.md

 **Main Frustrations:** Fields repeated help-desk tickets from intake coordinators about inconsistencies in screens and appointments that don't save.
 Without clear system logs or confirmation, it's difficult to figure out whether it's a user error or real system bug.
 The same issues get reported over and over.

-**What Would Improve Intake Coordinators' Work:** A single, standardized system across all clinics providing clear error messages and confirmation states, so fewer tickets stem from slight confusion rather than technical failure.
+**What Would Improve Their Work:** A single, standardized system across all clinics providing clear error messages and confirmation states, so fewer tickets stem from slight confusion rather than technical failure.
 ## 4. Product Vision Statement